August 31, 2020

 Source: globalbankingandfinance.com

-With the latest update of the AML directive, the EU remains at the forefront of data protection and security regulations, focusing in this case on the need to control digital customer verification.
-Thereby AML5 regulation will focus on the transformation of KYC processes to comply with the standards and procedures proposed by AML and eIDAS regulations and establish guidelines for verifying customers at a high-security standard.
+With the latest update of the AML directive, the EU remained at the forefront of data protection and security regulations, focusing in this case on the need to control digital customer verification.
+Thereby AML5 regulation focused on the transformation of KYC processes to comply with the standards and procedures proposed by AML and eIDAS regulations and establish guidelines for verifying customers at a high-security standard.
 About the KYC verification procedure, we’ve discussed earlier in one of the previous articles that you can find here.

-In the financial sector, the AML5 regulations have been applied to financial services covering payment methods, crediting, electronic currency, investment, as well as on activities specific to insurers, advisors, notaries or lawyers, creating a unique digital space for client identification.
+In the financial sector, the AML5 regulations have been applied to financial services covering payment methods, crediting, electronic currency, investment, as well as on activities specific to insurers, advisors, notaries, or lawyers, creating a unique digital space for client identification.
+As financial institutions build long-lasting brands, they aim to achieve both financial success and excellent service.
+To keep pace with the need to prevent money laundering, banks also had to innovate by developing robust anti-money laundering policies and practices.

 Video-based customer identification process with artificial intelligence and biometric authentication with facial recognition technology has been relied upon to achieve this level of legal and technical security equivalent to face-to-face identification established by 5AMLD.